yonseicasl/NeuroSpector/README.md

 Intelligent Computing Systems Lab, Yonsei University\
 Current release: TBD (v1.0 to be released in Aug.
 2022)

-## Notice
-NeuroSpector is currently at the final stage of code cleanup, and we expect that the initial release will be ready by mid-August, 2022.
-The master branch has the latest stable copy of the NeuroSpector framework.

 ## Table of Contents
 1. [Intoduction](#introduction)
 2. [Compile](#compile)